Algebraic structure of aromatic B-series: Aromatic B-series

+\end{definition} In the formula for the aromatic B-series method, the step size parameter $h$ is subsumed into the vector field $f$.

-To be able to compose aromatic B-series, we want to describe the effect of such an integrator to a function, i.e. evaluate $G(y+B_f(a)(y))$ for smooth $G$.
-To do this, we introduce aromatic S-series, which mirrors the S-series of Murua \cite{murua99}. \begin{definition} Let $a\from \AF \to \kk$ be a series indexed by aromatic forest.
-Let the \emph{aromatic S-series} of $a$ be the operator acting on functions defined by
+To be able to compose aromatic B-series, we want to describe the effect of such an integrator to a function, i.e. evaluate $g(y+B_f(a)(y))$ for smooth $g$.
+To do this, we introduce aromatic S-series, which mirror normal S-series \eqref{eq:Snorm}.

+\begin{definition} Let $a\from \AF \to \kk$, and $f$ be a smooth vector field on a finite dimensional vector space $W$.
+Let the \emph{aromatic S-series} of $a$ be the formal series of differential operators acting on smooth functions $g\in C^\infty(W)$ defined by

 \end{definition}